 The common thread is that these conditions involve cold-triggered physiological responses extending beyond the normal, localised effects we expect from treatment.
 When cold exposure triggers reactions throughout your body rather than just affecting local fat cells, the risk-benefit calculation changes fundamentally.

-Five medical conditions represent absolute contraindications, meaning treatment cannot proceed regardless of other factors.
+Six medical conditions represent absolute contraindications, meaning treatment cannot proceed regardless of other factors.
 Each involves a specific mechanism making cold exposure genuinely dangerous.

 Cryoglobulinemia involves abnormal proteins in your blood that remain dissolved at normal body temperature (37°C) but precipitate and form solid or gel-like immune complexes when temperatures drop below this threshold.
 During fat freezing, localised cooling could trigger these proteins to precipitate, potentially causing vasculitis (blood vessel inflammation), tissue damage, and systemic inflammatory responses.
 More than 90% of cryoglobulinemia cases are associated with hepatitis C infection.

 Cold agglutinin disease involves IgM antibodies that bind to red blood cells at low temperatures, causing them to clump together (agglutinate).
-When clumped red blood cells break apart, they release their contents into your bloodstream a process called hemolysis.
+When clumped red blood cells break apart, they release their contents into your bloodstream-a process called hemolysis.
 The cooling during cryolipolysis could trigger this antibody-mediated destruction of red blood cells, potentially causing anemia and systemic complications.

 Paroxysmal cold hemoglobinuria involves the Donath-Landsteiner antibody, which binds to red blood cells at cold temperatures then activates complement proteins when the blood warms again.
 This complement-mediated destruction can cause sudden hemoglobinuria (blood in urine), anemia, and systemic symptoms with any cold exposure procedure.